 A speed comparison between all the most popular SD memory cards tested in the Fujifilm X-T100.
-Use this guide to find the best memory cards for your Fujifilm X-T100.
+Use this guide to find the best and fastest memory cards for your Fujifilm X-T100.

 I recommend going with UHS-I SD memory cards since the X-T100 does not take advantage of UHS-II technology.

 Use the chart below to see which cards are best for your needs.

 |SD Memory Cards||USB 3.0 Read||USB 3.0 Write||Fujifilm XT100||Order|